jsupancic/deep_hand_pose/README.md

 - PCA which implements Oberweger's PCA bottleneck initialization
 - MVRegLoss which adds visualization to the euclidean loss

+# Deep Hand Base License and Citation

+The license is the same as caffe from which this is derived.
+Please see below.

+If you find this useful, relevant citations would be

+@article{supancic2015depth,
+  title={Depth-based hand pose estimation: methods, data, and challenges}, author={Supancic III, James Steven and Rogez, Gregory and Yang, Yi and Shotton, Jamie and Ramanan, Deva}, journal={arXiv preprint arXiv:1504.06378}, year={2015}
+}

+and

+@article{oberweger2015hands,
+  title={Hands Deep in Deep Learning for Hand Pose Estimation}, author={Oberweger, Markus and Wohlhart, Paul and Lepetit, Vincent}, journal={arXiv preprint arXiv:1502.06807}, year={2015}
+}

 # Caffe

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.